jiangtao-tang/feynman-diagram-commerce-model/Feynman_Diagram_Model_for_Decentralized_Commerce_Whitepaper_v1.2_EN.md

 > **Accounting Expression of Conservation Laws**: At any moment in a transaction, the sum of the balance sheets of all participants remains unchanged.
 The transfer of dNFT pairs is merely the **consolidation and splitting of balance sheets**, not the creation of new value.

+3.2.5 Classical Strong Correlation Design
+This model adopts Classical Strong Correlation design for dNFT pairs, rather than quantum entanglement.
+The differences are as follows:

+Dimension	Classical Strong Correlation (This Model)	Quantum Entanglement (True Quantum) Implementation	pairId binding + Smart contract enforcement	Quantum system (qubit) Correlation	Logical correlation: two NFTs share the same pairId	Physical correlation: measuring one immediately determines the other
+Deployability	✅ Immediately deployable on current EVM chains	❌ Requires quantum blockchain (theoretical stage) Quantum Resistance	❌ ECDSA can be broken by Shor's algorithm	✅ Quantum naturally resists quantum (but requires Post-Quantum communication)
+Implementation Points of Classical Strong Correlation:

+Atomic Binding at Creation: createPair() mints +dNFT and -dNFT in the same transaction, sharing the same pairId, preventing either from being transferred alone without affecting the other.

+State Synchronization Update: Logistics status changes (e.g., shipped) need to simultaneously update the metadata of both NFTs, ensuring +dNFT and -dNFT states are always consistent.

+Paired Verification at Annihilation: When executing annihilate(), the contract forcibly checks whether both NFTs corresponding to pairId exist and have matching states, preventing unilateral annihilation.

+Not Equal to Quantum Decryption Resistance: Classical strong correlation does not equal quantum decryption resistance (Post-Quantum Cryptography).
+To resist quantum attacks, the signature algorithm needs to be replaced from ECDSA to CRYSTALS-Dilithium (NIST standard).

+Design Choice Explanation: The current choice of classical strong correlation is because it can be immediately deployed on existing EVM chains and already provides sufficient state consistency guarantees.
+After quantum blockchain matures, migration to true quantum entangled dNFTs is possible.
 #### 3.3 Propagator Stage

 $$